-The L-BAND - RTCMa output is typically used to provide corrections to Verify QC or other VERIPOS Equipment.
+The L-BAND - RTCMa output is typically used to provide corrections to other VERIPOS equipment or software.

 The same RTCM data is supplied to the LD6 internal calculations.

 VERIPOS recommend that all reference stations are enabled on RTCMa.
 All VERIPOS algorithms are designed to automatically select the optimum stations for use in the calculation.